drogue-iot/drogue-cloud/scripts/README.md

 like `echo`) directly writes to `fd3`.

 You can set the environment variable `DEBUG` to any non-empty string to directly see the output on the console.

+NOTE: One downside of this is, that inner scripts must not exit with using `exit`, but by "failing" a call (e.g. running `false` with `set -e` active).
+This is required because otherwise the exit trap will run with the output redirection enabled.
+Using `die` will already take care of this.